Cecilapp/URL/README.md

 ### Build and deploy

-1. Clone the repository
+1. Clone this repository
 2. Download [Cecil](https://cecil.app/download/)
-4. Build the static website: `php cecil.phar build`
+4. Build the website: `php cecil.phar build`
 5. Deploy the `_site` directory on your Web server

 #### With Netlify